 Since 1987, the William C. Wefel Center for Employment Law has offered students the opportunity to achieve a Concentration in Employment Law while pursuing the J.D. degree.
 The Center has the distinction of establishing the first program in the United States to offer a Concentration in Employment Law and it is still one of very few programs to offer students this opportunity.

 To obtain the Concentration in Employment Law, students must complete eleven (11) hours of approved coursework and write a publishable paper on an employment law topic in addition to receiving the J.D. degree.
-Students pursuing the Concentration are required to take and pass with a grade of C or above the basic labor law course, "The Law of Labor Relations," but are otherwise free to choose approved employment law classes.
+Students pursuing the concentration are required to take and pass with a grade of C or above the basic Labor Law course but are otherwise free to choose approved employment law classes.
+"The Law of Labor Relations," but are otherwise free to choose approved employment law classes.
 These choices can include directed research projects to focus their studies in the areas of employment law which most interest them.

-For detailed information about the Concentration program, students are encouraged to contact Professor FitzGibbon, Director of the Center, Room 166, Office phone 314-977-2768, for a personal interview.
+For detailed information about the Concentration program, students are encouraged to contact Professor McCormick, Director of the Center, Room 954, Office phone 314-977-2768, for a personal interview.

 Of course, students who are not interested in the Concentration are encouraged to enroll in the Labor and Employment Law courses of their choice.

-- Sports Law: Labor Wrangling, Endorsement and the Art of the Deal (2) (every year)
+- Sports Law: Labor Wrangling, Endorsement and the Art of the Deal (2 hrs.)

 Seminars (usually offered in late afternoon or evening)

-- Advanced Topics in Labor Law (2) (every year)
+- Advanced Topics in Labor Law (2 hrs.)

 Sequencing of Courses